zhekovdobri/Alexandragloss_Homepage_Fashion/README.md

 ## Setup/Installation Requirements

 ### Clone a repository using the command line

-1. From the repository, click + in the global sidebar and select Clone this repository under Get to work.
+1. From the repository, click "Code" and copy the address (either the SSH format or the HTTPS).
-2. Copy the clone command (either the SSH format or the HTTPS).
-If you are using the SSH protocol, ensure your public key is in Bitbucket and loaded on the local system to which    you are cloning.
-3. From a terminal window, change to the local directory where you want to clone your repository.
+2. From a terminal window (cmd or Bash), change to the local directory where you want to clone your repository.
-4. Paste the command you copied from Bitbucket, for example:
+3. Paste the address you copied from GitHub, with one of the next comand:

 * **Clone over HTTPS**<br>
   $ git clone (https://..)